Havie/CryptoPriceAPI_pub/README.md

 It also supports multiple csv's with the same rigid format, just need to add them to the array at the top of the program.cs

-Also makes us of the nuget packages:
+Also makes use of the nuget packages:
 * CsvHelper
 * Newtonsoft.Json